Benefits of RTK Obstacles for Spraying Operations

 But we are not getting the full benefit of nozzle control everywhere!

 What if we could eliminate the need to outline waterways with the technology we already have?
 Let us show you how a little extra work in the winter when the time crunch is off can go a long way.
-Combining sprayer nozzle control with high accuracy boundaries of passable obstacles you can simplify opertaion execution, reduce stressful hand steering, and save time in your peak situations.
+Combining sprayer nozzle control with high accuracy boundaries of passable obstacles you can simplify operation execution, reduce stressful hand steering, and save time in your peak situations.

 The Difference with Path Planning